Advanced development environment¶

 $ inv -l

-It might be required to update your Python and JavaScript dependencies to ensure compatibility.
+It might be required to update your Python dependencies to ensure compatibility.
 A task is provided to automate it:

 # Update dependencies